 Platelet Refractory Patients

-For patients who appear to have poor increase in platelet count to transfusion, providers should consider a 1-hour post transfusion platelet count to assess response.
-Patients with inadequate response may be considered for HLA antibody testing and possible HLA SDP platelet transfusions in discussion with the referring tertiary centre.
+For patients who appear to have poor increase in platelet count to transfusion, providers should consider a 1-hour post-transfusion platelet count to assess response.
+Patients with inadequate response may be considered for HLA antibody testing and possible HLA SDP platelet transfusions in discussion with the referring specialized childhood cancer program.

 Platelet ABO Compatibility

 ABO identical platelets are preferred for platelet transfusion to children whenever possible.
-ABO plasma incompatible platelets (e.g. Group O platelets given to a Group A patient) may result in hemolysis of the patient’s red cells.
-To the extent possible, Group O platelets should not be transfused to non-group O pediatric recipients, particularly if the child is not bleeding or undergoing an emergency invasive procedure.
-In event of platelet shortage, Group O platelets may be given to non-Group patients if the unit is of low titre1 or plasma-reduced.
+ABO plasma incompatible platelets (e.g., Group O platelets given to a Group A patient) may result in hemolysis of the patient’s red cells.
+To the extent possible, Group O platelets should not be transfused to non-Group O pediatric recipients, particularly if the child is not bleeding or undergoing an emergency invasive procedure.
+In event of platelet shortage, Group O platelets may be given to non-Group patients if the unit is of low titre or plasma-reduced.

 Platelet Rh Compatibility